HugoCls/CTFs-WriteUps/BDSec2025/WriteUps/Small_Jail_Portal.md

 Error: ValueError
 ```

-We might want to investigate, I downloaded a list of common fucntions in Python and the list of all Python Keywords and ran a try-error .py script working with websockets.
+We might want to investigate, I downloaded a list of common functions in Python and the list of all Python Keywords and ran a try-error .py script working with websockets.
 ```python
 import socket